 Practical Advice for Pastoral Ministry Challenges

-Hosted live by Rev. Lendall Smith, this webinar features a panel of 3 seasoned ministers addressing common challenges faced in pastoral ministry.
+Hosted live by Rev. Lendall Smith, this webinar features David Haney with a panel of four seasoned pastors.

 Fatigue and Burnout in Pastoral Ministry

 In the second of a series with Dr. Lindsay Fikkert and Rev. John Fikkert, Rev. Lendall Smith discusses how to assess and deal with fatigue and burnout in pastoral ministry.

 Rev. Lendall Smith interviews Dr. Lindsay Fikkert and Rev. John Fikkert regarding self-care and personal stewardship strategies for ministers and ministers wives.

 This webinar will be particularly helpful to those who are age 50 and older, or anticipate retiring from full-time ministry sometime in the next 20 years.

 The OPC Pension Plan was replaced by the OPC 403(b) Plan, and withdrawals of money which was contributed on a pre-tax basis (which is generally the case) are considered to be taxable ordinary income, taxed at whatever your particular tax rate would be in the year of the withdrawal.
 The exception, as we noted in the webinar, is that under current tax law, a retired minister could be withdrawing as much as $21,000 per year (for 2018) and have it considered Housing Allowance, thus making those withdrawn amounts tax free.
 Finally, if someone has made Roth (after-tax) contributions to the 403(b) plan, they can withdraw Roth balances tax free.

 Yes, it can be used for housing-related expenses only.
 IRS Publication 517 covers the details of what qualifies.
 Although not mentioned in the webinar, the maximum amount that retired ministers can withdraw as Housing Allowance in 2019 will be $21,600.